-Evidence for the relative scarcity of capital which then induced capital-augmenting technical progress also comes from an inspection of the growth rate of real wages, which since about 1976, as Figure 1 shows, have remained continuously under the growth rate of labour productivity.
-The cumulative decrease of unit labour costs may have done, compatibly with Acemoglu's (2003) analysis, capital augmenting technical progress a profitable alternative to that of labour augmenting.2 Further, given the high average unemployment rate, labour could not be regarded as constraining factor for growth, at least, in the medium run.
+Evidence for the profitability of capital-augmenting technical progress comes from an inspection of the growth rate of real wages, which since about 1976, as Figure 1 shows, have remained continuously under the growth rate of labor productivity.
+The cumulative decrease of unit labor costs may have made, in line with Acemoglu's (2003) analysis, capital augmenting technical progress a profitable alternative to that of labor augmenting.2 Further, given the high average unemployment rate, labor could not be regarded as constraining factor for growth, at least, over business cycle frequencies.